iyakovlev23/some_sage_code/README.md

-Here is some experimental sage code I have written, which is related my research.
+Here is some experimental sage code I have written, which is related to my research.
 It revolves around (metric) ribbon graphs / combinatorial maps.

 There are a couple of Jupyter notebooks with some demonstrations:
 * generation of uniformly random unicellular maps using the Chapuy-Feray-Fusy bijection